gi1mic/mr-marquee/README.md

 The following is not 100% working at the moment but eventually you will be able to flash the board by:

 A script to flash the ESP32-S3 waveshare screen will be added to /media/fat/mr-marquee/esptools.
-In the near future.
-This will require you to update the file /media/fat/mr-marquee/esptools/data/config.json with your WiFi accesspoint name and password and then flash the ESP-S3 waveshare board via a USB port on the into the MiSTer system.
+You will need to update the file /media/fat/mr-marquee/esptools/data/config.json with your WiFi access point name and password before flashing the ESP32.

+Flashing the ESP32 requires it to be connected to the MiSTer system via its USB port.

-After the inital flash is complete and with the waveshare board connected to your network it is possibel to update it via WiFi.
+After the inital flash is complete and with the waveshare board connected to your network you can update it remotely via WiFi.

 ## Manual installation on a Mister FPGA System